alexbman30/Predicting-MLB-HOFers/README.md

 Other sources
 -------------

-The Databank is historically based in part on the Lahman Baseball Database, version 2015-01-24, which is Copyright (C) 1996-2015 by Sean Lahman.

 The files Suspensions.csv represents all players who received suspensions for PEDs.While the investigation.csv shows all players who were investigated for PEDs.